LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for iOS/Methods/messaging methods.md

 | authenticationParams | An optional authentication ([LPAuthenticationParams](consumer-experience-ios-sdk-interfacedefinitions.html)) param to be used for immediate Pusher registration | If passing authentication params, this method will register immediately to Pusher, otherwise the registration will be performed when calling showConversation. |

 <div class="important">
-Important:

-**In order to register for push notifications before showing the conversation view the SDK must have been initialized with an account number.
-This only works for authenticated users. *Note: After calling logout and before calling any other SDK methods it is strongly recommended that you call initialize again. (see [initialized](https://developers.liveperson.com/consumer-experience-ios-sdk-messaging-methods.html#initialize))**
+In order to register for push notifications before showing the conversation view the SDK must have been initialized with an account number.
+This only works for authenticated users.
+After calling logout and before calling any other SDK methods it is strongly recommended that you call initialize again. (see <a href="/consumer-experience-ios-sdk-messaging-methods.html#initialize">initialized</a>.
 </div>